DISABILITY DETERMINATION SPECIALIST, K11

 Knowledge, Skills and Abilities required at this level include those identified in Level I plus knowledge of Federal and State statutes and regulations related to the Social Security Act; Social Security rulings and pertinent court rulings; of the disability claims process including appeals and the legal principles of Res Judicata, Collateral Estoppel and Administrative Finality.
 Ability is required to analyze and review diverse and highly complex claims.

-Education and Experience requirements at this level consist of a bachelor's degree and one year of professional level experience in adjudicating disability determinations for the Social Security Administration in a designated state agency; or an equivalent combination of education and experience, substituting one additional year of qualifying experience for each year of the required bachelor’s degree.
+Education and Experience requirements at this level consist of those identified at Level I plus one additional year of professional level experience in adjudicating disability determinations for the Social Security Administration in a designated state agency.

 Level III: Code: K11C Salary Band: K

 This is the specialist level where the employees perform advanced level professional work and provide expertise in the disability claims adjudication process by advising other staff, as well as analyzing and evaluating unusually complex and difficult cases which encompass sensitive, controversial and technical issues; evaluate the total effect of multiple interrelated issues; perform a complete and independent evaluation of all facts and evidence defining legal and factual issues; research pertinent decisions and other reference materials; apply laws, regulations, policies and procedures to determine appropriate action; and apply guidelines and precedents in non-routine situations.
 Duties at this level may also include training and mentoring staff.
 At this level employees are given wide latitude for exercising independent judgment.